Tottori Sand Museum

-The Tottori Sand Museum (砂の美術館, Suna no Bijutsukan) was opened on November 18th, 2006, in Tottori, Japan, by the Tottori Sand Dunes, displaying sand sculptures in temporary facilities.
-On April 14th, 2012, it reopened as the world's first permanent indoor exhibition space dedicated to sand art, exhibiting works by fifteen international sculptors.
+The Tottori Sand Museum (砂の美術館, Suna no Bijutsukan) was opened on November 18, 2006, in Tottori, Japan, close to the Tottori Sand Dunes, displaying sand sculptures in temporary facilities.
+On April 14, 2012, it reopened as the world's first permanent indoor exhibition space dedicated to sand art, exhibiting works by fifteen international sculptors.

 History

 The local tourism officer of the Tottori Sand Dunes, Shinji Tsutsui, was passionate about the Italian Renaissance, and invited the sand sculptor Katsuhiko Chaen to create a sand exhibit on that theme in 2006.

 The first exhibit took place in November 2006.
 The first exhibits took place in a tent.
-In 2012, a permanent 21,000-square building became the home of the exhibit.
+In 2012, a permanent 21,000-square building, located around 20 minutes from the sand dunes, became the home of the exhibit.

 The museum won the 2021 Trip Advisors choice award for places to visit.